broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

 **Important Update:**

-Starting September 1, variants in GVS will be filtered using the GATK Variant Extract-Train-Score toolchain with an isolation-forest model by default.
+Starting September 1, variants in GVS are filtered using the GATK Variant Extract-Train-Score toolchain with an isolation-forest model by default.
 GVS maintains the ability to run VQSR on callsets up to 10,000 genomes to reproduce the same results from past analyses.
 See the [release notes](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/docs/release_notes/VETS_Release.pdf) for more information.

 ---